stella-cai/SCBandits/RL4RLSectionB/README.txt

-These folders contain are scripts used to run and analyze simulations for Section B RL4RL.
+These folders contain scripts used to run and analyze simulations for Section B RL4RL.
 Here is an overivew:

 simulation_scripts: this folder contains shell scripts and python scripts.
 The shell scripts are used to run the simulations which are implemented in python scripts.
 scimulation_saves: simulations are saved in this folder.